Inzhenerka/docs.getdbt.tech/website/docs/docs/configure-dbt-extension.md

 :::

 #### Configure at the OS / shell level
-Define variables once at the OS or shell level to ensure they're available to all terminals.
+Define variables once at the OS or shell level to ensure they're available to all terminal sessions.
 Even if you close a terminal window, the variables will remain available to you.

 <Tabs>
 <TabItem value="mac-linux" label="Mac / Linux">